REmakeUNIverse/en7512/README.md

 EN7512 SoC.

-Tp-Link Archer VR300 (EN7512) source code from: https://www.tp-link.com/it/support/gpl-code/
+Tp-Link Archer VR300 (EN7512) source code: https://www.tp-link.com/it/support/gpl-code/

+An attempt at upgrading this code, the part of it required for EN7512, to linux5.

 * mips.files - diff of arch/mips against plain linux-2.6.38, list of changed and new files (`diff -qr` output)
 * mips.diff - does not include new files (`diff -ur`)